-- This is a one-stop shop for content curation, publishing, and analytical tools.
-While it may not be as extensive in terms of its analytics as Hootsuite, it’s the only platform that provides an ‘audience discovery’’ option, i.e. it tells you what accounts you may be interested in and which accounts are most likely spam/ fake
+- This is a one-stop-shop for content curation, publishing, and analytical tools.
+Now, while it may not be as extensive in terms of its analytics as Hootsuite, it’s the only platform that provides an ‘audience discovery’’ option, i.e. it tells you what accounts you may be interested in and which accounts are most likely spam/ fake

 - Buffer Analyze- Paid

 - This tool adds some specialised features, from Instagram Stories analytics to posting strategy recommendations.
-While its dashboard is cleaner than Hootsuite’s, it’s limited to analyzing only the content that you post using Buffer, so you might need to use this along with some other tools
+In comparison to Hootsuite, Buffer has a cleaner dashboard.
+However, it’s limited wherein it only analyzes the content that you post using Buffer, so you might need to use this along with some other tools

 How and What Metrics to Track, and Why

-- These are a great way for monitoring how your content is resonating with your audience.
+These are a great way of monitoring how your content is resonating with your audience.
 The more of these, the better your strategy is performing